-Our critical accounting policies are disclosed in our Annual Report on Form 10-K for the year ended December 31, 2016.
-During the three months ended September 30, 2017, there have been no significant changes in our critical accounting policies as reported in our 2016 Annual Report on Form 10-K.
+For a description of our critical accounting policies and estimates affecting revenue recognition, see Note 3 to our Consolidated Financial Statements in Part I, Item 1 of this Quarterly Report on Form 10-Q. Our critical accounting policies are disclosed in our Annual Report on Form 10-K for the year ended December 31, 2017.
+With the exception of the changes to our revenue recognition policies referenced above, there have been no significant changes in our critical accounting policies as reported in our 2017 Annual Report on Form 10-K during the three months ended June 30, 2018.